High Asset / Net Worth

 It’s stressful for high net worth couples to seek a divorce.
 You and your spouse may have collected expensive assets during the course of your marriage.
 If you have a high net worth, your ex-partner may get a significant portion of your assets.
 Don’t spend another moment uncertain about your asset’s future.
 Contact the attorneys at Law Offices of Shana E. Thompson today.

-- What Constitutes a High Net Worth Divorce?
+- What is a High Net Worth Divorce?

-- What Do I Do If My Spouse Hides Assets?
+- How Do I Prove My Spouse Was Hiding Assets?

 - Additional Resources